shaigeva/pbt_getting_started_python/chapters/02_first_test/how_qsort_works.md

 # High level

-*(if you're familiar with sorting algorithms - `qsort` is a quicksort variation that always uses the first element as the pivot)*
+*(if you're familiar with sorting algorithms - `qsort` is a quicksort variation that always uses the first element as the pivot, and has a simplified implementation sacrificing performance for clarity)*

 **`qsort` a recursive sorting function**.